Shoulder

 Manipulation Under Anesthesia (MUA)

 For patients who fail 4–6 months of conservative care, manipulation under anesthesia breaks down capsular adhesions mechanically.
-It is effective and widely used but carries a small risk of humeral fracture, rotator cuff injury, or brachial plexus neurapraxia — risks that are minimized by experienced surgeons and controlled force.
+It is effective and widely used but carries a small risk of humeral fracture, rotator cuff injury, or brachial plexus neurapraxia.
+These risks are minimized by experienced surgeons and controlled force.

 Frequently Asked Questions